 Indoors or outdoors?

 Even if you take the ice temperature out of the equation, playing outdoors will still likely damage your blades far quicker.
 This is because it is a lot easier for debris to get onto the ice rink.
-Even the smallest of stones can cause a major dulling of your ice hockey skates if you end up hitting it at speed.
+Even the smallest of stones can cause a major dulling of your ice hockey skates if you end up hitting them at speed.

 The quality of the blade